 The two sides agree that a Palestinian elected interim self government authority (whose name will be agreed) will be established through fair, free, general and direct elections.
-These elections will be held under agreed supervision and with international observers and monitors.
+These elections will be held under agreed supervision and with agreed international observers and monitors.
 Negotiations will take place concerning the modalities and timetable for elections.
-Once elections modalities are agreed upon by the two sides, east Jerusalem Palestinians will note in the elections.
+Once elections modalities are agreed upon by the two sides, and subject to the agreement, east Jerusalem Palestinians will vote in the elections